MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5630-scenario-include.md

-See your maintenance expenses for fixed assets for different time periods broken down by maintenance types or other categories such as, fixed asset class.
+Review your maintenance expenses for fixed assets for different time periods.
+The information is broken down by maintenance types or other categories, such as fixed asset class.